12 Fragrant Winter Flowering Shrubs for Beauty and Bees

 By: Pam Beck

 Because of our unseasonably mild winters in the Southeast, the bees and I are swooning over an astonishing number of fragrant, winter-flowering shrubs in the garden.
-Why would Mother Nature spend so much effort creating intense fragrance for mid-winter flowers?
-Their floral fragrance and color is designed to lure early bees quickly and efficiently during chance warm snaps.
+Why would Mother Nature spend so much effort creating intense fragrance in mid-winter flowers?
+Because their floral fragrance and color are designed to lure early bees quickly and efficiently during chance warm snaps.

 Native bees and honeybees respond quickly to warm air temperatures that coax them from their wintertime sluggishness.
 Their numbers are lower during chilly months, so the competition is fierce among winter-flowering plants to attract these few brave little winged souls.
-Therefore, frost-coated shrubs use the most potent enticements available – eye-catching flower color and intense fragrance.
-As fragrance is the only lure that easily rides air currents around the garden, the more powerful a plant’s perfume, the better its chance of bee pollination.
+Therefore, these shrubs use the most potent enticements available – eye-catching flower color (often in yellow hues) and intense fragrance.
+Fragrance is the only lure that easily rides air currents around the garden, so the more powerful a plant’s perfume, the better its chance of bee pollination.

-Here is a selection of some of my favorite winter-flowering shrubs beginning with the evergreens, followed by the deciduous, in order to help you find something fragrant to enjoy in your own garden this winter, or next.
+Here is a selection of some of my favorite winter-flowering shrubs, beginning with the evergreens and followed by deciduous, to help you find something fragrant to enjoy in your garden this winter, or next.
 If you plan to plant one, all appreciate soil amendment at planting time.
-Black Gold Garden Soil is a great choice for adding needed organic matter to encourage good growth and establishment.
+Black Gold Garden Soil is a great choice for adding needed organic matter and a fertilizer boost to encourage good growth and establishment.

 Your nose, and the bees, will thank you.